 I researched and tried lots and lots of tick repellent recipes.
 Eventually, I began creating my own.
 It includes: rose geranium, lemon eucalyptus, peppermint, thyme, and citronella oils topped with a carrier oil.
 I’ve compared different brands of these oils to determine the ones I felt were thicker and stronger.
 Now, we have make our vats of Attack-a-Tick in bulk and keep bottles all over our home –one at each door, one on the porch, in each vehicle, and a small bottle in my purse.
 I often give Attack-a-Tick as gifts, especially for Mother’s Day, the month that officially kicks off Lyme Disease Awareness Month.

-For just $12, you can purchase a bottle of Attack-a-Tick. $2.85 additional covers shipping and handling.
+For just $11, you can purchase a bottle of Attack-a-Tick. $2.85 additional covers shipping and handling.
 We do our very best to ship orders within 1-3 days.
-Once you’ve used all of your spray, recycle the bottle and pay only $10 for a refill.

 If you experience difficulties ordering or have questions, please email me at firstname.lastname@example.org.
 It is my goal to keep as many individuals as possible from becoming sick with chronic Lyme disease the way I have.
 My story does NOT have to be your or your children’s stories.